NKAmapper/restaurant2osm/README.md

 # restaurant2osm

+This is a program to extract resturants from the Norwegian Food Safety Authority's Smiley Face Inspections (Mattilsynets Smilefjesinspeksjoner) food and safety inspections of all restaurants and places where food is prepared.

-Mattilsynet publishes their restaurant inspections on a REST service.
-This program loads the inspection data from the REST service and extacts the restaurants.
+Mattilsynet publishes their restaurant inspections on a REST service, and this program loads the inspection data from the REST service, extacts the restaurants and convert them to OpenStreetMap-data format

+For those only wanting to import restaurants into OpenStreetMap and not do conversion themselves an already converted file is available here [link](https://drive.google.com/drive/folders/1nhxjciiwOOIWmTlmXsQp-4WoYwZlsGZ6?usp=sharing)

 ## Usage